hazzakins/go-enomapi/README.md

 ## Configuration & Authentication

 - Use API key and reseller ID as provided by ENOM.
-- Point `NewClient` at the sandbox or production reseller URL.
+- Point `NewClient` at the sandbox or production reseller URL; this selects sandbox vs production.
+- The client uses `http.Get` directly today, so there is not yet a custom transport or context-aware timeout control.

 Example sandbox base URL: